 Hite J.L. and C.E.
 Cressler.
 Parasite-mediated anorexia, dietary context, and the evolution of virulence.
-In review (BioRxiv) pdf
+In press.
+Society for Integrative and Comparative Biology.

 Hite.
 J.L., M. C. Hughey, K.M.
 Warkentin, and J.R.
 Vonesh.
+2018.
 Cross-ecosystem effects of terrestrial predators link treefrogs, zooplankton, and aquatic primary productivity.
-In press Ecosphere. pdf
+Ecosphere. pdf

 Hite J.L. and C.E.
 Cressler.
 2018.
 Resource-driven changes to host population stability alter the evolution of virulence and transmission.
 Philosophical Transactions of the Royal Society of London B. 373:1-10. pdf